ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/debug-sessions.md

 ## Debug using CodeLens

-The Ballerina extension provides multiple options to debug Ballerina applications and the most convenient way will be using the context-aware debug CodeLens support.
+The Ballerina extension provides multiple options to debug Ballerina applications and the most convenient way is to use the context-aware debug CodeLens support.

-You can use CodeLens for program and test debug sessions as shown in the sections below.
+You can use the CodeLens for program and test debug sessions as shown in the sections below.

 !!!
 Info
-    If you require launching debug sessions with additional configurations (i.e., program arguments, environment variables), or to start a remote debug session, you can use the `launch.json` configurations.
+    Use the `launch.json` configurations to launch debug sessions with additional configurations (i.e., program arguments, environment variables), or to start a remote debug session.
 For more information, see [Debug using configurations](#debug-using-configurations).

 ### Program debug sessions

-Follow the steps below to start a quick debug session using CodeLens.
+Follow the steps below to start a quick debug session using the CodeLens.

 1. Open the folder, which includes the Ballerina program you want to debug and open the source file in the editor.

-2. Add the debug points you require by clicking in front of the line numbers of the file you want to debug.
+2. Click in front of the line numbers of the file you want to debug to add the required debug points.

 3. Click the `Debug` CodeLens, which will appear just above the `main()` method.